protex/better-digraphs.nvim/README.md

 vnoremap r<C-k><C-k> <ESC><Cmd>lua require'better-digraphs'.digraphs("visual")<CR>
 ```

+This will allow the usage of the normal `<C-k>` in insert mode, single character replace, and multiple character replace, but allows you to quickly pull up the search if you can't remember the digraph you're looking for.
+The search will allow you to fuzzy search by either digraph shortcut (OK for ✓) or official name ("CHECK MARK" for ✓).

 ## What if I've re-mapped <C-k> to something else
 You can change the command sequence that better digraphs uses to enter digraph mode. (<C-v> is helpful for creating the proper control characters)
 ```lua